 Overview of the Test cases screen with a number of test suites

-The project can be validated completely or per component with the Validator.
+The model can be validated completely or per component with the Validator.
 The Software Factory is delivered with hundreds of standard validations, however, company specific validations can also be added.
 Executing the validations automatically guarantees the quality of the models.

 Validations executed for one of the modelers